SiHarv/SiHarv/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on Java with swing GUI
+- 🔭 I’m currently working on Java with swing GUI.
+-   My new project is to create a GUI for yt-dlp.
-- 🌱 I’m currently learning creating website and Application
+- 🌱 I’m currently learning creating website and Application.
-- ⚡I Looove R&B Music
+- ⚡I Looove R&B Music.
+-

 <!--
 **SiHarv/SiHarv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.